drasi-project/docs/docs/content/how-to-guides/installation/install-on-kind/_index.md

 kubectl cluster-info --context kind-kind
 ```

 This will create a kind cluster named **kind-kind** and set the current kubectl context to the new cluster.
-You can manage the kind cluster using familiar Kubernetes management tools such as kubectl and the [Kubernetes extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) for [Visual Studio Code](https://code.visualstudio.com/).
+Now you can manage the kind cluster using familiar Kubernetes management tools such as kubectl and the [Kubernetes extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) for [Visual Studio Code](https://code.visualstudio.com/).

 ## Get the Drasi CLI
+You will install Drasi on the kind cluster using the Drasi CLI.

 You can get the Drasi CLI for your platform using one of the following options:

 {{< tabpane >}}